krb5/krb5/doc/rst_source/krb_build/options2configure.rst

  --with-crypto-impl=IMPL

-     Use specified crypto implementation (e.g. --with-crypto=openssl).
+     Use specified crypto implementation (e.g. *--with-crypto=openssl*).
-     Default is a native MIT Kerberos implementation *builtin* The other currently implemented crypto backends are *openssl* and *nss*.
+     Default is a native MIT Kerberos implementation *builtin*.
+     The other currently implemented crypto backends are *openssl* and *nss*.
      (See :ref:`mitK5features`)

  --with-prng-alg=ALG

-     Use specified PRNG algorithm (e.g. --with-prng-alg=os).
+     Use specified PRNG algorithm.
+     For example, to use the OS native prng specify *--with-prng-alg=os*.

      Default is the *fortuna* PRNG algorithm.
-For the *nss* crypto backend use one must explicitly specify --with-prng-alg=nss.
+     For the *nss* crypto backend use one must explicitly specify *--with-prng-alg=nss*.
      (See :ref:`mitK5features`)

  --with-kdc-kdb-update

      Update the KDC database with the information about

          - the last successful authentication;
          - the last failed authentication attempt;
          - the number of the failed authentication attempts.

-     By default the kdb is not updated with this information..
+     By default the kdb is not updated with this information.

  --with-system-verto